e-Brochure

 The educational criteria for PG-DBDA course is

-• Graduate in Engineering (10+2+4 or 10+3+3 years) in IT / Computer Science / Electronics / Telecommunications / Electrical / Instrumentation.
+• Graduate in Engineering or Technology (10+2+4 or 10+3+3 years) in IT / Computer Science / Electronics / Telecommunications / Electrical / Instrumentation.
 OR

 • MSc/MS (10+2+3+2 years) in Computer Science, IT, Electronics.
 OR